 How to Experience Mexico's Day of the Dead Festival

 Celebrated in towns and cities all over the country, Mexico’s famous Día de los Muertos festival is colorful, magical, and often extremely crowded.
-Here’s what to know when planning your trip.
+Cassandra Brooklyn, who has led many Day of the Dead tours in Mexico over the years, shares what to know when planning your trip.

 Shares